jawj/IKEv2-setup/README.md

 * Check the server logs on strongSwan startup and when you try to connect, and the client logs when you try to connect.

-  * __On the server:__  Log in via SSH, then `sudo less +F /var/log/syslog`.
+  * __On the server:__  Log in via SSH, then `sudo tail -f /var/log/syslog`.
 To see startup logs, log in to another session and `sudo ipsec restart` there, then switch back.
 To see what's logged during a connection attempt, try to connect from a client.

   * __On the client:__  On a Mac, open Console.app in /Applications/Utilities.
 If connecting from an iPhone, plug the iPhone into the Mac.
 Pick the relevant device (in the bar down the left), filter the output (in the box at top right) to `nesession`, and try to connect.
 (On Windows or Linux I don't know where you find the logs — if _you_ know, feel free to write the explanation and send a pull request).